Antimicrobial polymer: Future work in this field

 Modification of polymers and fibrous surfaces, and changing the porosity, wettability, and other characteristics of the polymeric substrates, should produce implants and biomedical devices with greater resistance to microbial adhesion and biofilm formation.
-A number of polymers have been developed that can be incorporated into cellulose and other materials, which should provide significant advances in many fields such as food packaging, textiles, wound dressing, coating of catheter tubes, and necessarily sterile surfaces.
+A number of polymers have been developed that can be incorporated into cellulose and other materials, which could provide significant advances in many fields such as food packaging, textiles, wound dressing, coating of catheter tubes, and necessarily sterile surfaces.
 The greater need for materials that fight infection will give incentive for discovery and use of antimicrobial polymers.